ethicalAndroid/Rosewood-RPG/Class Bundles/Berserker Bundle.md

 **A : Rubber Hits**
 	You can bounce your attacks with your aura to use your momentum in new ways.
 	+3 Aura
+	You set your Aura to your base amount after you take a day to rest.
 	Whenever you deal damage with an attack, you can spend 1 Aura reduce your next move cost by 1 AP, but only if that move is a different move than this attack.
 **M : Earthquake Blow**
 	You can swing all of your momentum into one devastating attack.